gvc/winterfell/README.md

 require 'winterfell'

 42.winter_is_coming? # true
-%w(i am ned start).winter_is_coming? # true
+%w(hey ned stark).winter_is_coming? # true
 ```

 ## Contributing

-0. Would you really want to do it?
+1. Would you really want to do it?
-1. Fork it
+2. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request